charredUtensil/groundhog/src/core/lore/graphs/orders.md

 P18 --> P20
 P19["[hasSlugs]"]
 P19 --> P20
-P20["We were all set to mine this cavern, but the team was scared off by readings of {enemies} in the area.
-They left in such a hurry that they forgot to record where exactly the Rock Raider HQ is.<br/>There should be a base near here, but it's not showing up on our scanners.
+P20["&bull; We were all set to mine this cavern, but the team was scared off by readings of {enemies} in the area.
+They left in such a hurry that they forgot to record where exactly the Rock Raider HQ is.<br/>&bull; There should be a base near here, but it's not showing up on our scanners.
 We hope it hasn't been destroyed by {enemies}, but to be safe, we're sending you to a nearby cavern instead."]
 P20 --> P234
 P21["[buildAndPowerGcOne]"]
 P21 --> P23